Last updated March 30, 2020

 Benefits of IBM i Disaster Recovery as a Service

 Each of these options can be deployed using in-house resources, but the cost is often greater than using an outside resource.
 You’d have to either rent data center space somewhere or potentially even build a redundant disaster recovery site.
 Maintaining your own data center, even just a backup site, comes with the high overhead costs of equipment and facility maintenance.
 Plus, for many, the current shortage of skilled IT professionals presents a challenge when hiring and retaining necessary staff.

 Furthermore, while disaster recovery is seen as a priority, IT resources are stretched thin in many organizations, and things don’t always get done according to plan.
 As we noted earlier, backups may not be made according to schedule, and a majority of organizations fail to test their failover processes and systems to ensure that they will function when needed.

 The replication and hosting of physical or virtual servers to the cloud (including the data and applications running on them) by a commercial hosting provider to enable failover of your primary systems – within a defined time period – in the event of man-made or natural disaster.

 With DRaaS, organizations can avoid the high cost of maintaining and staffing a data center themselves and ensure that their carefully laid plans will work when they need them.
-2020 data shows that 42% of large enterprises and 38% of mid-sized companies leverage DRaaS to help them meet their preparedness goals.
+2020 data shows that 42 percent of large enterprises and 38 percent of mid-sized companies leverage DRaaS to help them meet their preparedness goals.

 If your organization is thinking about different disaster recovery options, reach out to us.
 We’d be happy to discuss your options and how you can most cost-effectively meet your RTO and RPO objectives.